angular/angular/aio/content/start/start-deployment.md

 1. Deploy your application with `ng deploy`.
 1. Once deployed, visit https://your-firebase-project-name.firebaseapp.com to see it live!

-### Hosting an Angular app anywhere else
+### Hosting an Angular application anywhere else

-To host an Angular app on another web host, upload or send the files to the host.
+To host an Angular application on another web host, upload or send the files to the host.
 Because you are building a single page application, you'll also need to make sure you redirect any invalid URLs to your `index.html` file.
 Read more about development and distribution of your application in the [Building & Serving](guide/build "Building and Serving Angular Apps") and [Deployment](guide/deployment "Deployment guide") guides.